rraymondgh/plugins/README.md

 ### 3. Protocol Buffers (Protobuf)

 [Protocol Buffers](https://developers.google.com/protocol-buffers) serve as the interface definition language for the plugin system.
-Navidrome uses:
+Plugins Library uses:

-- **protoc-gen-go-plugin**: A custom protobuf compiler plugin that generates Go code for both the Navidrome host and WebAssembly plugins
+- **protoc-gen-go-plugin**: A custom protobuf compiler plugin that generates Go code for both the host and WebAssembly plugins
 - Protobuf messages for structured data exchange between the host and plugins

 The protobuf definitions are located in: